The Grand Canyon is a massive gorge carved out by the Colorado River over millions of years. It is located in Arizona, USA.

 Over five million people a year visit the Grand Canyon, most of which are from the United States.

-The Grand Canyon is home to several native American tribes.
-The first European to discover the canyon was the Spaniard Garcia López de Cárdenas in 1540.
+The Grand Canyon is home to several Native American tribes.
+The first European to document the canyon was the Spaniard García López de Cárdenas in 1540.

 A list compiled by CNN in 1997 puts the Grand Canyon as one of the Seven Natural Wonders of the World.
 Also on the list is the Great Barrier Reef, Rio de Janeiro's harbour, Mount Everest, the Northern and Southern Lights (Aurora Borealis & Aurora Australis), Parícutin Volcano in Mexico and Victoria Falls.